 Sponsorship letter writing is hard work

 Put yourself in the shoes of a marketing manager who receives hundreds of sponsorship letters every month.
-What’s the likelihood they are going to take time out of their busy day to read a sponsorship letter from a stranger, asking for an investment into something they know nothing about?
+What’s the likelihood they will take time out of their busy day to read a sponsorship letter from a stranger, asking for investment into something they know nothing about?

 That’s right – not very likely.